Anglo-Russian Convention: Terms

+Persia

 The agreement recognized the country's sovereignty but also divided it into three separate zones.
 The agreement designated all of northern Iran, which bordered Russia's possessions in Transcaucasia and Central Asia, as an exclusive sphere of influence for Russian interests.
 The northern zone was defined as beginning at Qasr-e Shirin in the west, on the border with the Ottoman Empire, and running through Tehran, Isfahan and Yazd to the eastern border, where the frontiers of Afghanistan, Iran, and Russia intersected.
 A smaller zone in southeastern Iran, which bordered British India, was recognized as an exclusive sphere for Britain.
 The British zone extended west as far as Kerman in the south central and Bandar Abbas in the south.
 The area separating these two spheres, including part of central Iran and the entire southwest, was designated a neutral zone in which both countries and their respective private citizens could compete for influence and commercial privileges.

 For Britain and Russia, the agreement was important in establishing a diplomatic alignment that endured until the First World War.
 The Persian government, however, had not been consulted about the agreement but was informed after it had been signed.
 Although not in a position to prevent Britain and Russia from implementing the agreement, the Persian government refused to recognize the accord's legitimacy since it threatened the country's national integrity.
 Iranian nationalists, in particular, were infuriated by Britain's signing of the treaty, a country that they had considered as a beacon of democracy during the Constitutional Revolution.
 Subsequently, an important legacy of the agreement was the growth of anti-British sentiments and other anti-Western attitudes as strong components of Iranian nationalism.
 The agreement did not eliminate all competition between the two powers with respect to their policies in Iran, but after 1907, broad co-operation was fostered, particularly when Anglo-Russian interests were threatened.
 In particular, Britain and Russia intervened in Iran's domestic politics, supporting the royalists in their struggle with the constitutionalists.
 The agreement lapsed in 1918, after it was renounced by the new revolutionary Soviet Russia.

+Afghanistan

+With the Anglo-Russian Convention Russia acknowledged that Afghanistan was in the British sphere of influence as long as the United Kingdom did not attack the country, and in exchange, the United Kingdom gave Russia's right to equal commerce and direct communication with Afghan officials on non-political topics.
+Habibullah Khan, the Emir of Afghanistan felt humiliated and outraged when he read the terms of the convention, partly because the United Kingdom had not bothered to notify him about the negotiations or their conclusions.
+Like the terms relating to Persia, the agreement resulted in the growth of anti-British sentiments in Afghanistan.